outscale/osc-bsu-csi-driver/docs/README.md

 [![Project Graduated](https://docs.outscale.com/fr/userguide/_images/Project-Graduated-green.svg)](https://docs.outscale.com/en/userguide/Open-Source-Projects.html)
 # Outscale Block Storage Unit (BSU) CSI driver

 > **_NOTE:_** We are currently maintaining two versions of the plugin: v1.X (`master` branch) and v0.X (`OSC-MIGRATION` branch).
 If you are using the v0.X, we provide a guide to migrate to the new version [here](#migration-from-v0x-to-v100).
-The version v0.X will still receive bug and CVE fixes for as long it is used but no more features should be added.
+The version v0.X will still receive bug and CVE fixes for as long it is used but no new features will be added.

 [![Artifact Hub](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/osc-bsu-csi-driver)](https://artifacthub.io/packages/search?repo=osc-bsu-csi-driver)

 ## Overview

 The Outscale Block Storage Unit Container Storage Interface (CSI) Driver provides a [CSI](https://github.com/container-storage-interface/spec/blob/master/spec.md) interface used by Container Orchestrators to manage the lifecycle of 3DS outscale BSU volumes.

-## Kernel Minimum Requirements for XFS Support

-To use the XFS file system with this CSI driver, ensure your system meets the following requirements:

-Minimum Linux Kernel Version
-* **Recommended Minimum Kernel Version** 3.13
-Required Packages
-* **xfsprogs** (Version: 5.10.0-r0): Provides utilities for managing XFS file systems.
-Kernel support for XFS is required.
-* **e2fsprogs** (Version: 1.45.7-r0): Utilities for managing ext2, ext3, and ext4 file systems.
-While not directly related to XFS, it is useful for various disk operations.
-* **cryptsetup** (Version: 2.3.7-r0): Required for disk encryption, which can be used in conjunction with XFS.

-You can verify your kernel version and XFS module support with the following commands:
-# Check the current kernel version
-`uname -r`

-# Check if the XFS module is loaded
-`lsmod | grep xfs`

-# Load the XFS module if it is not loaded
-`sudo modprobe xfs`

 ## CSI Specification Compability Matrix